jkb23/Kancl/readme.md

 # TODOs

-1. Add a way how to run DB in docker + app locally.
-Update readme.
-2. Refactor `controller`.
+1. Refactor `controller`.
-3. More refactoring?
+2. More refactoring?
 Feedback from others.
-4. Use testrig/zoom.js in a CMD app to emulate zoom for local development?
+3. Use testrig/zoom.js in a CMD app to emulate zoom for local development?
-5. GitLab instance?
+4. GitLab instance?
 Repo user limit?
 Our own CI/CD runner?

 # Installing pre-requisites